 Being diagnosed with a long-term medical illness – especially as a child or teen – can cause extreme, unwanted disruption in daily life.
 Depending upon the illness, it can lead to feelings of fatigue, alter physical appearance, and change a person’s ability to remain independent.
 Chronic illnesses can prevent a child from attending school or an adult from attending work, leading to fears about social isolation and financial instability.
 Chronic medical conditions can lead to tremendous fear in children who may be unable to understand why or what is happening to them.
 Daily life can be very hard for people who have chronic medical conditions as loved activities are given up, adaptation to the physical limitations can be devastating, and invasive treatments can severely impact quality of life.

-Valley Behavioral Health Systems has much experience managing certain types of physical disorders.
+Our mental health rehab center has much experience managing certain types of physical disorders.
 While we are unable to properly treat those who are medically unstable, our team of medical physicians and nurses are able to help treat certain physical illnesses our client’s face.
-We understand the need for combined treatment – treating medical conditions as well as any existing mental health disorders can improve treatment options and help restore a sense of hope in our clients.
+We understand the need for combined treatment – treating medical conditions, as well as any existing mental health disorders, can improve treatment options and help restore a sense of hope in our clients.
 The most common illnesses we see are broken down by affected body system:

 Nervous System Disorders: The nervous system is comprised of the brain, spinal cord, nerves, and sensory organs and is considered to be one of the most complex, but smallest, systems in the body.